mrjackphil/obsidian-text-expand/README.md

 # Text expand

 > Hey, if you like this plugin, you can support me using [Patreon](https://patreon.com/mrjackphil), [Paypal](https://www.paypal.com/paypalme/mrjackphil) or [Buy me a cofee](https://www.buymeacoffee.com/mrjackphil).
 > Or you can just share how plugin improves your note-taking experience.
 > Or just send me a message :)

 ![](./screenshots/1.gif)

-This plugin will search files using [Obsidian search functionality](https://publish.obsidian.md/help/Plugins/Search) and then paste result.
+This plugin will search files using [Obsidian search functionality](https://publish.obsidian.md/help/Plugins/Search) and then paste the result.
 The output can be customized using [template feature](#template-feature).

 ## Install
 - Just use built-in plugin manager and find `Text expand` plugin